 How to Get There

 My friend and I hired a car with a driver from San Miguel de Allende to Cañada de la Virgen Pyramids for a half-day excursion.
-Another way to get there and a bit cheaper is joining a tour that starts from San Miguel.
+Another way to get there and a bit cheaper is by joining a tour that starts from San Miguel.

 Hotel in San Miguel de Allende